pygos/build/README.md

    resolver.
 The ethernet interface is configured via DHCP and packets are NAT translated and forwarded.
 A local SSH server can be reached on the WLAN interface.
 A user has to be added first, since root login is disabled.
+   A local Nginx web server can be reached on the WLAN interface that serves a simple demo landing page.

 ## How to build the system